-School Advisory Council (SAC): The SAC is composed of parents of Bay Vista Fundamental Elementary students, teachers at Bay Vista Fundamental Elementary, business or community members, and the Principal.
-The purpose and function of the SAC is primarily to oversee the development and implementation of the School Improvement Plan (SIP).
-Other issues may be discussed as requested by the District or brought forward by SAC members.
+School Advisory Council (SAC): The SAC is composed of parents of Bay Vista Fundamental Elementary students, teachers at Bay Vista Fundamental Elementary, business or community members, and the principal.
+The purpose and function of the SAC are primarily to oversee the development and implementation of the School Improvement Plan (SIP).
+Other issues may be discussed as requested by the district or brought forward by SAC members.

 SAC serves as a resource to Bay Vista Fundamental Elementary School and the Principal.
 The role of SAC is to serve as a liaison between schools, school organizations, and the community.
 The council is advisory in nature and deals with issues rather than individuals.
 Membership is open to all Bay Vista Fundamental Elementary School parents on a self-nominating basis.
-SAC members serve a one-year term.
-Anyone wishing to be considered for nomination to the SAC should notify the Principal in writing by April 1.
-Election of members is held at the May meeting (or the final meeting of the year).
+SAC members serve as set forth in the by-laws.
+Anyone wishing to be considered for nomination to the SAC should notify the principal in writing by April 1.
+The election of members is held at the May meeting (or the final meeting of the year).